-Suppliers are expected to maintain applicable 's retention periods as specified in IATF 16949 latest edition standard, unless subject to longer retention at periods in compliance with all applicable legal,
+Suppliers are expected to maintain applicable retention periods as specified in IATF 16949 latest edition standard, unless subject to longer retention periods in compliance with all applicable legal, governmental or Customer specific requirements, pursuant to requirements communicated in writing by the procuring Magna Division(s).
+Records must be stored in a location and/or environment that protects against inadvertent destruction.

-4.2 MONITORING OF PRODUCT & PROCESS
+4.2 Monitoring of Product & Process

 Manufacturing process control must include a continuous monitoring of product/process characteristics and of all key parameters influencing the manufacturing process.
-Appropriate statistical process control methods, or errorproofing, must be applied on all characteristics identified through the APQP process and as directed by your procuring Magna Division(s).
-Process parameters and product characteristics subject to legislative safety, environmental and/ or emissions regulations must be documented in control plans in compliance with Magna specific requirements and IATF 16949 requirements.
+Appropriate statistical process control methods, or error-proofing, must be applied on all characteristics identified through the APQP process and as directed by your procuring Magna Division(s).
+Process parameters and product characteristics subject to legislative safety, environmental and/or emissions regulations must be documented in control plans in compliance with Magna specific requirements and IATF 16949 requirements.

 Suppliers must validate compliance to product and process requirements on a regular basis.
 This can be accomplished through layered process audits (Ref.
+CQI-8 LPA

-CQI-8 LPA Guidelines), systems self-audits or similar methods of verification.
+Guidelines), systems self-audits or similar methods of verification.
 Records of such audits shall be immediately available for review when requested by Magna.

-4.3 NON-CONFORMANCE & CORRECTIVE ACTION
+4.3 Non-Conformance & Corrective Action